 When they’ve had SummerSlams at the Barclays Center in the past there had been as many as 7,000 tickets, or roughly half the house, bought by secondary market brokers.”

 Fans who want to attend either show but waited on pulling the trigger should have no trouble getting in the door.
 With demand significantly down and plenty of good seats still available, it will be interesting to see if the promotions use any marketing tricks to try and get more seats filled.
-The companies have been in race to sell the most tickets in the same arena for months.
+The companies have been in a race to sell the most tickets in the same arena for months.

 What do you think is driving low demand for wrestling tickets?
 Let us know in the comments!